Fall 2018 enrollment advising update from Undergrad Biology Program

-We hope that the information below will help you plan for and participate in enrollment advising for the spring 2018 semester.
+We hope that the information below will help you plan for and participate in enrollment advising for the fall 2018 semester.

 - Permission numbers

 - BIOL 408 Physiology of Organisms now split into 2 course options: Animal or Plant Physiology

 - BIOL 646 Mammalian Physiology now BIOL 546 Mammalian Physiology, 3 credit hours